YAMDROK TSO LAKE

 Yamdrok lake or Yamdrok Tso (Tibetan: ཡར་འབྲོག་གཡུ་མཚོ) is a freshwater lake.
 It is one of the four sacred lakes in Tibet, (the other three are Namtso Lake, Lake Manasarovar, and Lhamo Latso) and the third largest holy lake.
 It is stretching over 72 km in length and is 60 meters deep at the lowest point.

-The lake is located at the altitude of 4,441 meters/ 14,570 ft above the sea level.
-However, the best viewpoint is located even higher, just below the Kambala Pass (5,300 meters) at the elevation of 4,800 meters.
+The Yamdrok Lake altitude is 4,441 meters/ 14,570 ft above the sea level.
+The best lake viewpoint is located even higher, just below the Kambala Pass (5,300 meters) at the elevation of 4,800 meters.

 Fish lives in the lake, and you can sometimes see it when you get close to the water.
 However, Tibetans don’t eat fish.
 First of all, they believe that spirits living in the lake should have fish for themselves.
 The second reason is that Tibetans would never disrespect the sacred lake, that’s why they don’t take anything from it and don’t swim in it.